GaryHostt/Oracle_Integration/README.md

 This guide acts as a repository for getting started with Oracle Integration and where to find relevant resources.
 For the past ~2 years I have worked at the Santa Monica Cloud Solution hub, creating [demos like these](https://www.oracle.com/cloud/solution-hubs/demos.html).

 Oracle Integration, OIC, is a fully managed service offered by Oracle, ranked as a [leader in application integration by Gartner](https://www.informatica.com/ipaas-magic-quadrant.html).
 OIC offers application integration, typically triggered by an enterprise's business events.
 OIC substantially differs from Oracle's [ODI](https://github.com/GaryHostt/Oracle_Data_Integrator), [EDQ](https://www.oracle.com/webfolder/technetwork/tutorials/tutorial/edq/pdf/edq-12.2.1-getting-started-lab/getting-started-with-edq.pdf), and [GoldenGate](https://github.com/GaryHostt/GoldenGate2ADB) offerings.
 The latter 3 offer data integration - moving larger quantities of data, typically to a data warehouse, for analysis.
+OIC can eliminate the pain points caused by [point-to-point integrations](https://www.christiernan.com/why-point-to-point-integrations-are-evil/).
 If this is your first time hearing about OIC, check out the [OIC Product homepage](https://www.oracle.com/middleware/application-integration/).

 If you do not have an OIC environment, you can start with this [tutorial](https://www.oracle.com/webfolder/s/assets/demo/integration-simulator/index.html#step1).
 Once you have OIC spun up, start with these [beginner tutorials](https://docs.oracle.com/en/cloud/paas/integration-cloud/tutorials.html).